 Click the 'Play' button to read out loud this webpage content

-The Trimukha Ganapati form of Ganesha is a benign and powerful aspect of the Lord.
-It is believed that he would look after the welfare of the devotees and take good care of them and their families.
-While this form is worshipped at many places, this Lord can be seen in the idol form in the famous Lord Jagannath temple at Puri, in the state of Orissa.
+While this form is worshipped at many places, this Lord can be seen in an idol form in the famous Lord Jagannath temple at Puri, in the state of Orissa.
 The star Avittam, also known as Dhanishta Nakshatra, is said to be related to Trimukha Ganapati.

 Chanting the Trimukha Ganapati mantra with faith, can be an effective means of propitiating the powerful Lord.